Jan 15, 2026

 Respect

 PHSU SON encourages positive, productive, and professional relations and inspires individuals to speak differing viewpoints effectively and respectfully.
-Distinguish the range of perceptions and talents among students, faculty, staff, and our community.
+It also distinguishes the range of perceptions and talents among students, faculty, staff, and our community.

 Courage